Cocaine Addiction Treatment & Rehabilitation

-Cocaine: What happens?
+Cocaine addiction: What happens?

 Cocaine has, in recent years, become an even bigger problem.
 The levels of cocaine purity have increased along with availability.
 In many circles, cocaine has become socially acceptable too.

 Cocaine is one of the most highly addictive substances out there.
-However, due to the subtle nature of the addiction, the user is often convinced that they are in control and that they could stop if they wanted to.
+However, due to the subtle nature of cocaine addiction, the user is often convinced that they are in control and that they could stop if they wanted to.

 Cocaine gives the user an intense high at first.
 High levels of dopamine are released, resulting in a high; a feeling of well-being.
 Many people spend years chasing this high, never able to achieve the same feeling.
 After a period of use, it is also very common for the user to experience a ‘comedown’.
 Similar to a hangover, a comedown describes the mood of a cocaine user the day after using.
 Most people will experience low mood and other symptoms can include anxiety, paranoia, insomnia and depression.

 At this point, the user will experience subtle cravings for cocaine.
-Whether it be one day after or one week after, at some level the brain and / or the body will desire those increased dopamine levels again.
-As addiction progresses, the user slowly loses the ability to manage these cravings and the gaps between cocaine use often become shorter.
+Whether it be one day after or one week after, at some level, the brain and / or the body will desire those increased dopamine levels again.
+As cocaine addiction progresses, the user slowly loses the ability to manage these cravings and the gaps between cocaine use often become shorter.

 Cocaine and other drugs

 Some people who develop a cocaine addiction only use cocaine and rarely, if ever, use other drugs.
 It is however quite common for those who use cocaine to regularly drink alcohol, smoke cannabis or use other medication to counteract the effects of cocaine.
 Cocaine mixed with other drugs or alcohol results in a different effect which can be equally addictive.

 What is a cocaine detox?